shawdm/darrenshaw_org/_posts/2023-04-09-nap-flowvis.markdown

 I’ve been asked if I could show specific things, product categories performing well, peak age of product performance or how a sale period might look.
 All would be possible, but could be seen much more clearly on a simple graph.
 My priority was to come up with something based on data that looked pretty rather than being insightful.
 It’s ok that this visualisation is ultimately meaningless.

 ## Notes
-If you’re interested in flow fields or any kind of generative art, I can’t recommend [Charlotte Dann](https://charlottedann.com) and [Tyler Hobbs](https://tylerxhobbs.com) sites more highly.
+If you’re interested in flow fields or any kind of generative art, I can’t recommend [Charlotte Dann](https://charlottedann.com) and [Tyler Hobbs](https://tylerxhobbs.com) more highly.
 They are both real artists, producing beautiful things and are amazingly generous in sharing their techniques.

 I use [p5.js](https://p5js.org) to play around with things like this.